-- > Attend an information session.

-- > Successfully complete formal interview.

-- Satisfactorily complete the health form, criminal background investigation and drug screening.

-- Present CPR certification (adult, infant and child) and first-aid certification cards at the Orientation.
-The CPR certification must be kept current while in the program.

-- > Attend Health Science orientation.
+- > Attend an information session. - > Successfully complete formal interview. - Satisfactorily complete the health form, criminal background investigation and drug screening. - Present CPR certification (adult, infant and child) and first-aid certification cards at the Orientation.
+The CPR certification must be kept current while in the program. - > Attend School of Health Care Orientation.